haniibrahim/SerialLogger/README.md

 * PC with MS-Windows 7 or higher on x86/x86_64
 * PC with GNU/Linux on x86/x86_64 or ARM (32/64-bit)
-* Macintosh with macOS 10.5 (Tiger) or higher, M1 ARM support
+* Macintosh with macOS 10.5 (Tiger) or higher, x86_64 or ARM64
-* Java 6 JRE or higher on platforms mentioned above (Oracle Java or OpenJDK)
+* Java 8 JRE or higher (>11 recommended on modern PCs) on platforms mentioned above (Oracle Java or OpenJDK)

 ## Dependencies

 * [jSerialComm](http://fazecast.github.io/jSerialComm/ "") library, version 2.1.0 or higher
-* [AppleJavaExtensions](http://www.java2s.com/Code/Jar/a/applejavaextensions.htm "") library for platforms other than macOS

-Build in Netbeans with JDK 1.6.
+Build in Netbeans with `ant`.

 ## Binaries